 - Enclosed underbelly (no exposed pipes, holding tanks, or water lines under the RV)

-- Water hose connection point and/or dump valves for emptying holding tanks located in an enclosed, heated area
+- Water hose connection point and/or dump valves for emptying holding tanks located in an enclosed, heated area (you’ll also want to buy a heated water hose or wrap your hose with electrical heat tape and foam pipe insulation)

 - Area where water heater and water lines are located is heated